 "What if I refuse?"
 Shepard asked.

-Miranda's response was another of those thin smiles, and she gestured at a datapad on a table by Shepard's bed.
+Miranda's response was to gesture at a datapad on a table by Shepard's bed.
 There was a thrumming of working dark energy, and the clipboard rose, hovered, and dropped back to the table.

 She was a biotic, too.

 Shepard understood the threat quite clearly.
-Alone, unarmed, and in her skivvies, her only weapon was her biotic capability.
+Alone, unarmed, and in her skivvies, her only weapons were her biotics.
 Miranda, meanwhile, was armed, on her own ship, probably had a contingent of guards at hand, and could counter Shepard's own mass effect capability.